danielbodnar/awesome-stars/README.md

 - [mikefarah/yq](https://github.com/mikefarah/yq) - yq is a portable command-line YAML, JSON, XML, CSV, TOML  and properties processor
 - [johnkerl/miller](https://github.com/johnkerl/miller) - Miller is like awk, sed, cut, join, and sort for name-indexed data such as CSV, TSV, and tabular JSON
 - [denyncrawford/dndb](https://github.com/denyncrawford/dndb) - A Deno 🦕 persistent, embeddable and optimized NoSQL database for JS & TS
-- [dbohdan/structured-text-tools](https://github.com/dbohdan/structured-text-tools) - A list of command line tools for manipulating structured text data
+- [dbohdan/structured-text-tools](https://github.com/dbohdan/structured-text-tools) - A list of command-line tools for manipulating structured text data
 - [open-policy-agent/opa](https://github.com/open-policy-agent/opa) - Open Policy Agent (OPA) is an open source, general-purpose policy engine.
 - [cube2222/octosql](https://github.com/cube2222/octosql) - OctoSQL is a query tool that allows you to join, analyse and transform data from multiple databases and file formats using SQL.
 - [glideapps/quicktype](https://github.com/glideapps/quicktype) - Generate types and converters from JSON, Schema, and GraphQL